SamyAbisaleh/Interactive-Lab-Hub/Alt-Lab #5/readme.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 * As the EEPROM is byte sized -- it can only store values from 0-255.
 Meanwhile analog values range from 0-1023.
 One way of doing this is to map the values.
 0-255 to 0-1023.
 I would do this for analog data from I2C devices as well.
+This could use the update function to write on a single byte.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut]

 * If this previous method wasn't modular enough one could also allocated consecutive addresses to store values.
 For example, using EEPROM.put() will allow a person to move the address to the next byte consecutivley until it allocates for the entire variable.
+Unlike the update function the pt function writes multiple bytes.
+Furthermore, it will only overwrite data if it has changed.

 ### 2. Design your logger
 **a.
 Turn in a copy of your final state diagram.**